 So, you’re a university student on a budget but still have a thirst for adventure?
 Well, you’ve come to the right place.
-As a student myself, I love to find cheap travel destinations where my dollar will go further.
-Nothing satisfies me more than being able to afford food, plane tickets and goon at the same time.
-This is living.
+As a student myself, I love to find cheap travel destinations where every dollar will go further.
+Nothing satisfies me more than being able to afford food, plane tickets and living the university lifestyle at the same time.
+As you study a degree it is best to not blow all your money on travel (as tempting as it may be) so it is important to choose destinations which make financial sense to visit.
+Not only are all the following destinations amazing value, they are full of epic adventures.

-Here is a list of cheap travel locations I have travelled to as a student and were frickin’ awesome value.
+So here is the list of cheap travel locations I have travelled to as a student and thought were frickin’ awesome value.
+It’s not exhaustive (there is still a whole heap of places I need to check out around the world), but they are all countries I 100% recommend to other students.

 This popular student destination can be explored very cheaply.
 With awesome history, food and people, it is incredible value for money.
 And there is so much more to Cambodia than just Angkor Wat, so getting off the beaten path is a necessity.
-The Cambodian islands and plenty of inland destinations are EVEN CHEAPER than Phnom Penh and Siem Reap (hell yeah – score!).
+The Cambodian islands and plenty of inland destinations are EVEN CHEAPER than Phnom Penh and Siem Reap (score!).

 Sri Lanka is often overlooked as a travel destination by uni students but this country is so awesome (seriously!).
 This tiny island nation is home to some very varied scenery and activities.
 From the rolling hills and tea plantations of the Hill Country, to the awesome surf beaches, all the way to the inland temples.
 And best of all, it is crazy cheap!
 You can pick up amazing food for less than $3 a meal, epic scenic train adventures will set you back less than $10 and hostels will not break the bank.
-Flights are also pretty cheap, so keep your eye on SkyScanner.
+Flights are also pretty cheap, so keep your eye on Travel Textbook’s favourite flight checker sites for good deals.

-I love Nomadic Matt’s blog on Indonesia here
+I also love Nomadic Matt’s blog on Indonesia here

 Well, wow.
 Where do you even start with India?
 This is one crazy country which is also crazy cheap.
 No matter where you are in India you can find an epic deal.
 Flights are reasonable from Australia and once you arrive the living costs are incredibly low.
 In India, I was getting by on ~$17AUD a day and this was pretty luxurious stuff for a backpacker.